 Takla contains a good quantity of fibre, vitamins like beta-carotene, vitamins B1, B2, C, etc), minerals like calcium, iron, zinc, and phytochemicals.

-Research published in the Journal of pharmacy states that all parts of this plant show antimicrobial properties and this plant also has both antioxidant and phytochemical properties.
-Another research puts forth the antifungal properties of the Cassia tora leaves.
-There are many such interesting pieces of research done on this plant.
+Research published in the Journal of Pharmacy states that all parts of this plant have antimicrobial, antioxidant, and phytochemical properties.
+Another study puts forth the antifungal properties of the Cassia tora leaves.
+Many interesting pieces of research have been done on this plant.

 Special note: There is quite a bit of information about this plant-Takla in terms of its usage and medicinal benefits in Ayurveda.
 As per Ayurveda, not just leaves but even the seeds of this plant have a medicinal value i.e. they are used in the treatment of ringworms, leprosy, constipation, flatulence, cardiac issues, etc.